As a first time home buyer

 I know this because that’s what I was asking myself as well right before this picture was taken!
-I bought my first home just a few months before becoming a Realtor.
+I bought my first home in Little Rock just a few months before becoming a Realtor.

-At the end of this course you will be confident in your decision to invest in yourself and your family to purchase your first home.
+At the end of this course you will be confident in your decision to invest in yourself and your family to purchase your first home anywhere in Arkansas.